GergelyTuri/chronicSleepRecordings/README.md

 ### Work in Progress

 1. Extending the pre-amplifier cable from the overhead commutator to the cage floor
-2. Optimizing lighting and video-recording settings
-3. Finalizing design of EEG/EMG box accessories
+2. Finalizing the design of EEG/EMG box accessories
-3. Developing a software protocol

 ## Future directions

+1. Developing a software analysis guide
-1. Developing a custom analysis code
+2. Developing a custom analysis code

 -----